 2.The Dafny IDE in Visual Studio displays type information in tool tips.

-in this IDE, the tool tip that pops
+If you hover the mouse over acc in this IDE, the tool tip that pops

 In the future, the other Dafny IDEs may also show such type tool-tips.